burgerkind/Lenovo-X270-Hackintosh-OpenCore/README.md

 With special thanks to [taida2203´s fork for i7-7500U](https://github.com/taida2203/Lenovo-X270-Hackintosh-OpenCore)

-This seeks to change and add a few things, notably, the touchpad and the physical buttons, which now include working [gestures](Images/gestures.gif). taida2203´s fork contains Realtek drivers, whereas this one is for Intel.
+This seeks to change and add a few things, notably, the touchpad and the physical buttons, which now include working [gestures](Images/gestures.gif). taida2203´s fork contains Realtek drivers, whereas this one is for Intel (with HeliPort)

 There is a slight hiccup with the Bluetooth looping a bit much, but with patience it goes through, alternatively just disable it.